Dr. Mary Ann M. Carolan

 Mary Ann McDonald Carolan is a graduate of Dartmouth College and Yale University Graduate School.
 She received her Ph.D. in Italian Language and Literature with a dissertation entitled “Power and Language in Alessandro Manzoni’s I promessi sposi.”
 After completing her doctoral work, Prof. Carolan taught at Wesleyan University and Yale University before joining the Fairfield faculty in 1997.

-At Fairfield Prof. Carolan directs the Italian Studies program, established in 1998, and is Associate Professor of Modern Languages & Literatures.
+At Fairfield Prof. Carolan directs the Italian Studies program, established in 1998, and is Professor of Modern Languages & Literatures.
 She teaches courses on all aspects of Italian culture, including:

 - Literature courses on Dante and the Italian novella